Evanmoody25/Kickstarter-Analysis-/README.md

 # An Analysis on Kickstarter Campaigns
 Performing analysis on Kickstarter to discover trends

+* What are two conclusions you can draw about the Outcomes based on Launch Date?

 As Conclusions, our Line charts we can see by looking at our data that the months of May and June both have a greater success rate.
 A bar chart wouldn't be able to convey this information in the same manner.

 ![Outcomes Based on Launch Date](https://user-images.githubusercontent.com/89880015/132951227-dc5f330a-a0e1-4181-9a54-1d27c5e69d12.PNG)